Democratic Republic of the Congo emergency

 Where can I find more data, maps and reports?

-Congolese Situation – for latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for countries taking in refugees from the DRC.
+Congolese Situation – for the latest figures on the crisis, including UNHCR situation reports, funding requirements and UNHCR’s support for countries taking in refugees from the DRC.

 Many of these families escaped the DRC with nothing but what they could carry.